Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-Both samples are highly specific to Japan: ancient traditions, modern tech, and distinct cuisine (sushi, ramen).
-No answer contamination.
-Very distinct.
+Both samples are specific and avoid using 'Japan'.
+They highlight cultural contrasts and the archipelago nature of the location, both strongly linked to Japan.

 ✅ Strengths:
 - Generally specific and relate to correct answer